jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/STLAlgorithms/task.md

 In addition to all that we have learned so far, the STL also provides a number of algorithms that can be used on a range of elements.
 These algorithms are implemented as functions that usually utilize iterators.
 In this task, we will look at some of the most commonly used algorithms.
 There are many more algorithms available in the STL, and you can find a complete list [here](https://en.cppreference.com/w/cpp/algorithm).
-We highly encourage you to explore the STL algorithms by yourself and try to use them in your code!
+We highly encourage you to explore the STL algorithms yourself and try to use them in your code!
 They are useful and can save you a lot of time and effort.

 #### 1. `std::sort()`
 The [`std::sort()`](https://en.cppreference.com/w/cpp/algorithm/sort) algorithm is used to sort a range of elements.
-It is implemented as a function template of a `O(n log n)` sorting algorithm (most likely, [introsort](https://en.wikipedia.org/wiki/Introsort)), and the syntax is as follows:
+It is implemented as a function template of an `O(n log n)` sorting algorithm (most likely [introsort](https://en.wikipedia.org/wiki/Introsort)), and the syntax is as follows:
 ```cpp
 std::sort(start_iterator, end_iterator, comparator);
 ```
 The first two arguments are iterators that define the range of elements to be sorted.
 The third argument is an optional comparator used to compare two elements.
 If no comparator is provided, the elements are sorted in ascending order by default.
 The comparator can be a function pointer or a functor.
-As you might understand, this function requires a Random Access Iterator to enable sorting in any order.
+As you might expect, this function requires a Random Access Iterator to enable sorting in any order.
 ```cpp
 // Sort a vector of integers in ascending order
 std::vector<int> v1 = {5, 2, 4, 3, 1};